plcstevens/comufyrails/README.md

 service you will need to find another way to get these values, listed below.

 If you are using this on your local development machine or elsewhere you have two ways to configure this gem.
-You can get these values by typiing
+You can get these values by using this heroku command below and looking for all values starting with 'COMUFY_'.

     heroku config

-And looking for all COMUFY_* values.

-You can set the values in your config/environments/*.rb in the same manner you set rails-specific values.
+You can set the values in your config/environments/[ENVIRONMENT].rb in the same manner you set rails-specific values.

 ```ruby
 config.comufy_rails.app_name      = 'YOUR_APPLICATION_NAME'